Child of Dust: Critical reviews

 Amber Wilkinson of Screen Daily praised the film, writing, "Sombre but tenderly shot and heartfelt, Mliczewska’s quiet and intimate observational film brims with feeling."
 She added, "Despite the difficulties faced by Sang and his families in both countries, Mliczewska’s empathetic approach also celebrates the strength that community can offer in these situations, and the small gestures that can have big significance."

 Melita Zajc of Modern Times Review wrote that the film "stands out for its exceptional production quality, beginning with outstanding archival material," describing it as a sensitive and deeply human portrait of Sang Ngo Thanh's search for identity.
 She noted its careful observation of generational trauma and its emotionally resonant depiction of a man navigating the legacy of war across two cultures.

+Dierk Streng, writing for the German daily newspaper Berliner Zeitung, described Child of Dust as "a study of trauma and the search for identity that is as precise as it is poetic."
+He praised Mliczewska's empathetic portrayal of its protagonist, Sang, noting that the film examines emotional trauma without judging its subjects, while commending its cinematography, editing, and its ability to blur the boundary between documentary and narrative cinema.